2016-2017 Tucker-Boatwright Festival

 As part of the 30th anniversary celebration of the renowned French Film Festival, a three-day Symposium will convene to discuss the role of arts, science, and technology in creating a moving cinematic experience.
 Well-known directors, musicians, actors, and scholars will discuss topics including:

-The French Film Festival will follow the Symposium, taking place March 30 – April 2.
+The 25th Annual French Film Festival will follow the Symposium, taking place March 30 – April 2.
+Learn more about the Festival on their website.